Azure/acr/docs/custom-domain/README.md

    `eastus-registry-data.contoso.com` --> `myregistry.eastus.data.azurecr.io`
    - The output of the command to enable data endpoints on the registry will contain the regional data endpoint.

+## Contact us
+As a final step, share the following with us by creating a support ticket ([Azure Support](https://aka.ms/azuresupport)):

+* Custom registry domain details
+    * custom registry domain (container-registry.contoso.com)
+    * key vault secret ID of the corresponding TLS data
+    * client ID of the user assigned registry identity that has access to this secret (not required in case of system assigned)

+* Custom data domain details
+  *  regional custom data domain (eastus-registry-data.contoso.com)
+  * key vault secret ID of the corresponding TLS data
+  * client ID of the user assigned registry identity that has access to this secret (not required in case of system assigned)